 “Then she needs an accomplice to hit Nate,” I responded.

 “Simon’s arms are built for cooking, not for playing baseball or swinging a bat,” Larry added.

-“So if none of us four did, which I’m pretty sure we didn’t,” I looked around at them all and everyone was nodding, “It comes down to Kelly, Noah, Izzy, Amanda or Tobi, possibly working with Talia,”
+“So if none of us four did it, which I’m pretty sure we didn’t,” I looked around at them all with everyone nodding, “It comes down to Kelly, Noah, Izzy, Amanda or Tobi, possibly working with Talia,”

 “I still don’t believe Tobi would do anything like that,” Mac argued.

 “Well for the next week or two, I’m putting the place on lockdown.
 Everyone pairs up and if anyone wants to go somewhere they ask one of us if it’s somewhere sensitive then myself or Mac are to be spoken to,”

 “Mac, can you stay with Nate for the time being and one of us will relieve you in a few hours?”